Ivan Bogachev

 PREFACE

-⇑ This is like a mathematical model.
-We accept a set of axioms and then play with them and see what happens.
-This theory includes the basement, the rough picture, but then we can continue our explorations.
-Visit my blog to get more notes related to this system.
+⇑ This is like a mathematical system of sorts.
+We accept a set of axioms, create a framework, and then play with data and see what happens.

 UNIVERSE